t-d-k/LibreCrypt/docs/plausible_deniability.md

 The technique described above for mounting and overwriting a volume before creating a hidden volume on it still isn't enough though.

-If you were to be forced to hand over the key to the outer, "host", volume; an attacker could then apply the same analysis - but this time to the mounted (plaintext) version of your host volume.
+If you were to be forced to hand over the key to the outer DoxBox; an attacker could then apply the same analysis - but this time to the mounted (plaintext) version of your host volume.
 Again, any hidden volume may well stick out in any pattern within the pseudorandom data.

 The solution suggested is to encrypt the pseudorandom data _before_ it is used to overwrite the mounted volume's free space; any attacker attempting to identify a hidden volume, even with the key to the outer "host" volume, would not be able to differentiate between your encrypted pseudorandom data, and an encrypted hidden volume.

 This all assumes the cypher used is strong enough, of course...

 For obvious reasons, all such overwriting must be carried out _before_ the hidden volume is created (doing so afterwards would probably corrupt your hidden volume!)

 * * *
 <A NAME="level_3_heading_5">
 ### In Practice
 </A>

-Needless to say, FreeOTFE offers full functionality with overwriting and the encryption of random data used.
+Needless to say, DoxBox offers full functionality with overwriting and the encryption of random data used.

 To ensure the maximum security for your volumes, the following procedure is suggested after creating each new volume:

 1. Mount the new volume
-1. Select the new volume just mounted, and then select the "Tools | Overwrite entire drive..." menuitem.
+1. Select the new volume just mounted, and then select the "Tools | Overwrite entire drive..." menu-item.
 (Note: The "Overwrite free space..." option should _not_ be selected for this purpose, as this will miss overwriting parts of the volume which the filesystem reserves)
 1. Doublecheck that you have selected the right volume, and confirm your actions at the prompt displayed
 1. Select "Encrypted data", and a suitable cypher from the dropdown list.
 Note that the cypher selected does not have to be the same as the one used to secure your volume.
 1. Click "OK"